£20k Compensation For A Broken Leg | Case Study

 There are various instances where you are owed a duty of care, these include:

-- On the road – Road users must adhere to the regulations and rules set out for them in the Road Traffic Act 1988 and the Highway Code.
-They must also use the roads in a way that avoids causing harm to themselves and other road users.
-This is their duty of care.
+- Using the roads – Road users must adhere to the regulations and rules set out for them in the Road Traffic Act 1988 and the Highway Code.
+They must also use the UK roads in a way that avoids causing any harm to either themselves or other road users.

-- In the workplace – Your employer owes you a duty of care under the Health and Safety at Work etc. Act 1974.
-Per their duty of care, they must take all reasonably practicable steps to ensure the health and safety of their employees whilst they are at work and completing work-related duties.
+- In the workplace – Your employer owes you a duty of care under what’s called the Health and Safety at Work etc. Act 1974.
+Per this duty of care, each employer must take all reasonably practicable steps which can help to ensure the health and safety of their employees whilst they are at work and completing work-related duties.

 - In public places – Under the Occupiers’ Liability Act 1957, anyone in charge of a public place must take all the necessary steps to ensure your reasonable safety while you are using that space for its intended purposes.
 This is their duty of care.